-The Jitterbug is a simple basic mobile phone.
-Nevertheless, a user must be able to navigate the menu system in order to use it effectively.
-And there are no pictures to help the user remember contacts.
+The Jitterbug Flip2 is a simple basic cell phone.
+Nevertheless, the senior must be able to navigate the menu system in order to use it effectively.
+And there may still be too many features for a senior with dementia who needs the simplest of cell phones.
+Finally, there are no pictures to help the senior remember contacts.

-The price of the Jitterbug Flip is $99 on its website.
-People who purchase the Jitterbug Flip must use the GreatCall wireless service.
-Greatcall uses Verizon’s network, so coverage is very good.
-However, rate plans are not very competitive compared to other options.
-For example, unlimited talk and text is available for $39.99.
-Other wireless providers now offer unlimited talk and text in the twenty-dollar range.
+The price of the Jitterbug Flip2 is $99 on its website.
+People who purchase the Jitterbug Flip2 must use the Lively wireless service.
+Lively uses Verizon’s network, so coverage is very good.
+The price of Unlimited talk and text is $19.99 per month.

-As discussed above, the various health and safety features of the Jitterbug Flip cost additional; prices start at $19.99 per month.
-Users receive a discount on the talk and text if they also subscribe to a health and safety service.
+As discussed above, the various health and safety features of the Jitterbug Flip2 cost additional; prices start at $24.99 per month.